TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 However, it's only **practical** to teleport with patch **`TP to marker - main [Enable]`** on and marker set, so it can be tracked.

 *Technical note*: There's an in-game animation on the marker.
 From this we can infer that the marker position has to be read, and hence re-drawn every frame, as opposed to being read upon its manipulation.
-Alternatively, it is possible to set a breakpoint on marker position axis at observing it/them being read at leastonce every frame (as a tiny bit of sound is played by the game at the frame processing end).
+Alternatively, it is possible to set a breakpoint on marker position axis at observing it/them being read at least once every frame (as a tiny bit of sound is played by the game at the frame processing end).

 Therefore,
 1. Import addresses to a memory editor (CheatEngine or ArtMoney)